 Be realistic about how much time you require to complete a family portrait session.
 Just because ABC Photography can make magic in only 15 minutes doesn’t mean you have to follow their lead!
-Maybe you need a full hour to create a great set of images.
+Maybe you need a full hour to create a great set of photos.
 Maybe 30 minutes will do it for you.
-Whatever the case may be, let your client know how long you’ll photograph, and gently draw the session to a close at the appropriate time so you aren’t doing more work than you were paid to do.
+Whatever the case may be, let your client know how long you’ll photograph, and gently draw the family portraits session to a close at the appropriate time so you aren’t doing more work than you were paid to do.

 #14: Provide Wardrobe Tips